 The Equality, Diversity & Inclusion Policy explains how we as a diocese intend to address unlawful discrimination and the standards expected, whilst setting out our legal obligations and commitments, within the framework of the Church of England.
 It also details the procedure to be followed for those who feel that they have been subjected to discrimination under this policy.

-The Dignity & Respect in Ministry and at Work Policy explains the standards expected and details the procedures to be followed for those who feel that they have been subjected to bullying or harassment behaviour.
+The Dignity and Respect in MInistry and at Work Policy explains the standards expected and details the procedures to be followed for those who feel that they have been subjected to bullying or harassment or discrimination.
+Download our summary leaflet to find out the next practical steps you can take to resolve such issues.
+Alternatively, download the full Dignity & Respect in Ministry and at Work Policy and Procedure.

 Officeholders have the right to seek redress if they have concerns that cannot be resolved during the normal course of their duties.
 Those in common tenure appointments have this right formally recognised in the Ecclesiastical Offices (Terms of Service) Measure 2009.
 The objective of the grievance procedure, as detailed in the grievance code of practice issued by the Archbishops’ Council, is to deal with such complaints promptly, fairly and consistently, with a focus on informal resolution, such as mediation and conciliation, wherever possible.